 How to Build a Bioactive Isopod Setup

-A bioactive isopod setup recreates the natural conditions that isopods experience in the wild.
-Instead of a simple container with soil, a bioactive enclosure contains organic substrate, decomposing materials, and microorganisms that form a small ecosystem.
+A bioactive isopod setup recreates the natural conditions isopods experience in the wild.
+Instead of a basic container with soil, a bioactive enclosure includes layered substrate, decomposing organic matter, and microorganisms that form a self-sustaining ecosystem.

 Choose a Suitable Enclosure